 Deposits could present a challenge for some customers.
 The Cambodian Riel (KHR) is not widely accepted.
 Even the major brands based out of other Asian countries seem to forgo the riel as an accepted currency.
 The good news is there are other options.

 You can always deposit with an e-wallet such as Skrill or Neteller.
-An account there will give you the ability to deposit and withdraw from all the major gaming sites of the world.
+An account there will give you the ability to deposit and withdraw from all the major online gambling sites of the world.
 However, neither of these services accept KHR transactions.
 Therefore, you’ll have to convert your currency to USD, EUR, GBP or some other currency before completing your deposit.

-Gambling Laws in Cambodia
+Cambodia Gambling Laws

 Gambling was outlawed in Cambodia during the dark Khmer Rouge days, but those times are thankfully gone.
 The industry made a comeback in the early 90s.
 In 1996, the Law on the Suppression of Gambling was passed.
 This piece of legislation made it illegal for all Cambodian citizens to participate in gambling.
 It remains in effect to this day.

-Anyone caught gambling is punishable under the law with a fine ranging from 10,000 to 50,000 riels and up to a month of imprisonment.
+Anyone caught gambling in Cambodia is punishable under the law with a fine ranging from 10,000 to 50,000 riels and up to a month of imprisonment.
 Repeat offenders are subject to a fine of 50,000 to 100,000 riels and up to a year of imprisonment.

-Anyone caught operating a gambling den is subject to a fine of 5 million to 20 million riels and one to five years of imprisonment.
+Anyone caught operating a gambling den in Cambodia is subject to a fine of 5 million to 20 million riels and one to five years of imprisonment.
 The law also provides punishments for the production or importation of gambling devices and punishments for government officials who license gambling dens without the express permission of the Royal Government.

 Casinos in Cambodia today are supposed to cater to tourists and non-citizen residents only.
 This law, like many other in the country, is loosely enforced.
 It may be sporadically enforced from time to time, but Cambodians generally have no trouble visiting any of the dozens of casinos located across the country.